freeCodeCamp/classroom/README.md

 For more information, please follow the "Setup Instructions" in the terminal.
 For setting up on local, follow the instructions below.

+### Styling a component

+We recommend styling components using our [design style guide](https://design-style-guide.freecodecamp.org/).

+We are strongly opinionated about adding new variables/tokens to the colors.
+After careful research, the colors have been chosen to respect the freeCodeCamp brand identity, developer experience, and accessibility.

 ### Prepare the database

 This project uses a [PostgreSQL](https://www.postgresql.org/) database.
 You should follow the instructions in the linked documenation to set it up for your system.
 Alternatively, you can use the below commands for a docker-based setup on likes of Linux or macOS, if you have docker installed.